MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/inventory-buffers-inventory-levels.md

 1. On the **Ranges** FastTab, select **Add** to add a new level, and then enter values in the **Start quantity**, **End quantity**, **Code**, and **Label** columns for that level.
 Repeat this step to add more levels.
 You can edit the values in the data grid or select **Delete** to remove a level as needed.
 1. On the Action Pane, select **Save**.

-When a new profile is created, two "special" inventory levels get initialized systematically:
+When a new profile is created, two inventory levels are automatically initialized.

 - **OOS** – Refers to the "out of stock" level where the lower bound of the range is negative infinity.
 The start quantity and code are not editable for this level.
 -	**AVAIL** – Refers to the "available" range where the upper bound of the range is infinity.
 The end quantity and code are not editable for this level.